 Bullet Graph Basics

 The bullet graph is a fairly new chart type, especially when compared to more traditional visualizations, such as bar charts and line graphs.
-They were invented in 2005 by Stephen Few as a way to incorporate the positive attributes of gauges into a more utilitarian graphic.
+It was invented in 2005 by Stephen Few as a way to incorporate the positive attributes of gauges into a more utilitarian graphic.
 As such, there is a bit of a learning curve both in creating them (encoding) and understanding (decoding) them.

-Figure 10.3 Elements Of a bullet graph [793725c10f03.eps]

-As seen in Figure 10.3, there are five core components of a bullet graph:
+As seen in Figure 10-3, there are five core components of a bullet graph:

 A bar that encodes the performance measure of the actual item you are measuring and trying to communicate the value of